-Common mistakes to avoid when running a dental practice
+Common mistakes to avoid when running a dental practise

 (A) Insufficient capital

-Owning a private dental practice may give off the impression that you have a lot of money under your belt, but most of the time appearances are deceiving.
-Most dentists are motivated to open their practice to avoid the reduced income offered by private and public hospitals which doesn’t properly compensate them for their skills and qualifications.
-They tend to think of their future practice as an opportunity to make more money.
+Owning a private dental practise may give off the impression that you have a lot of money under your belt, but most of the time appearances are deceiving.
+Most dentists are motivated to open their practise to avoid the reduced income offered by private and public hospitals which doesn’t properly compensate them for their skills and qualifications.
+They tend to think of their future practise as an opportunity to make more money.

-Imagine that you own a cutting-edge dental practice and it is offering the highest quality services, but you are still not getting any patients.
+Imagine that you own a cutting-edge dental practise and it is offering the highest quality services, but you are still not getting any patients.
 What went wrong?

 Additionally, if you are marketing your clinic as “family-friendly,” you should arrange for family waiting areas and a child minding service.
 You might also consider arranging a small tuck shop or canteen.